Prepping with family member having dementia

 Humans are incredible.
 They are able to live in the northern most tips of Canada or along the equator.
 They have left this world and come back.
 Have lived in machines under the ocean and climbed to the highest peaks.
 I love reading stories where people have overcame great struggles or trials, they inspire me everyday.

-- Chickens for preppers: Important considerations - 2 days ago
+- Fuel Stabilizer Results - 2 days ago

 This forum is heavily moderated to keep things valuable to as many people as possible.
 Full community policies are here.
 The basics: